Who is D&A Services, LLC?

 The most effective way to deal with D&A Services, LLC is to work with a credit repair professional.
-They delete millions of negative items every year from companies like D&A Services, LLC for millions of clients nationwide.
+They help remove millions of negative items every year from companies like D&A Services, LLC on behalf of their clients.

 And they may be able to help you too.

 Will D&A Services, LLC sue me or garnish my wages?

 When attempting to collect a debt, it’s possible that D&A Services, LLC will sue you, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with D&A Services, LLC again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.

 It is also illegal for D&A Services to make any claims they cannot or will not follow through on.
 This includes threatening to sue you or foreclose on your home.

 Is D&A Services hurting my credit score?